melvin-adekanye/Research/Summer Of 2023/readme.md

 ### 📂 P5 and P4+P1 Free Filtering of Edge Critical Graphs

     Analyzing edge critical graphs that are path free properties.

+### 📂 Chudnovsky-Goedgebeur-Schaudt-Zhong program

+    Do you like C?
+Well, this is written in 100% C code.
+    It is optimized to find and classify graphs.

+    📂 "nauty273"
+        Contains all the neccessary files to run ./critical_Pfree_graphs In this folder, your ./critical_Pfree_graphs.c and ./list_critical_Pfree_graphs.c must stay

+        To run ⚙️:
+        ....\...\nauty273> ./critical_Pfree_graphs c5 p2